Backstory issue 26 – is now live on the iPad!

 **We publish the full magazine exclusively on the iPad** Yet we hope to have full magazine on the web soon!
 Right here in fact – for now we hope you will peek inside our Issue 1 and Issue 2 samples to see the types of interviews we do with writers and directors! (look for the link on the top right of this page)

-Issue 24 contains plenty of in-depth interviews with top directors, screenwriters and comic book artists and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!
+Issue 26 contains plenty of in-depth interviews with top directors, cinematographers, composers, song writers, screenwriters and comic book writers and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!

-The twenty fourth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes:
+The twenty sixth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes: